Lawrence USD 497

 Lawrence USD 497 is a public unified school district headquartered in Lawrence, Kansas, United States.
-The district includes the communities of Lawrence, Clinton, Pleasant Grove, and nearby rural areas.
+The district includes the communities of Lawrence (most), Clinton, Pleasant Grove, and nearby rural areas.
 It was organized in 1965 and currently serves 11,427 students from pre-Kindergarten to grade 12 and maintains an early childhood center (pre-k), 13 elementary schools, four middle schools, two high schools, a K-12 virtual school, and an adult learning center.

+Boundary

+Most of the district is in Douglas County, small portions are located in Leavenworth County and Jefferson County.

-School Board
+School board

 USD 497 is currently served by seven elected officials who serve a four-year term without salary.

 Schools

 The school district operates the following schools: